lovecomm/gamma/README.md

 * Allow you to put all your images and script into their respective **assets/*** directory, and when the time comes to package the banners, it will copy all images for each banner into it's corresponding directory.

 * It will create versions of your banners for each concept and each size.
-It will also version these for each vendor when the time comes for that.
+It will also version these for each vendor (with it's accompanying script and link) when generating the handoff.
-* When it versions your banners for each vendor, it will add the corresponding link and scripts for each vendor

 * It will package/zip all the HTML5 banners.
-Then it will copy all your static failovers/backups and backage those with the HTML5 zipped banners for a final handoff
+Then it will copy all your static failovers/backups and package those with the HTML5 zipped banners for a final handoff

 ## config.json
 * This file is your new best friend.
 You will put all of your project information here.
 Such as...